 UEFA Nations League Previews, Predictions & Betting Tips

 The UEFA Nations League is an international football competition contested by men's senior national teams in the Union of European Football Associations (UEFA).
-The concept for the competition was to provide more meaningful games than traditional international friendly matches which were largely uncompetitive.
+The concept for the competition was to provide more meaningful and exciting games than traditional international friendly matches.